fanqingsong/agents-from-scratch/README.md

 * Manage a collection of background memories.
 * Add memory tools that can look up facts in the background memories.

+## TEST DATA

+{
+  "email_input": {
+    "author": "Alice Smith <alice.smith@company.com>",
+    "to": "Lance Martin <lance@company.com>",
+    "subject": "Quick question about API documentation",
+    "email_thread": "Hi Lance,\n\nI was reviewing the API documentation for the new authentication service and noticed a few endpoints seem to be missing from the specs.
+Could you help clarify if this was intentional or if we should update the docs?\n\nSpecifically, I'm looking at:\n- /auth/refresh\n- /auth/validate\n\nThanks!\nAlice"
+  }
+}